Religion in Houston: Christianity

 Christianity in Houston arrived with its settlement.
 Since then, Christianity has remained the most prevalently practiced religion for Houston and its metropolitan area.
 In 2012, Kate Shellnut of the Houston Chronicle described Houston as a "heavily Christian city."
 According to the Pew Research Center and D Magazine, Houston is the third-most religious and Christian area by percentage of population in the United States, and second in Texas behind the Dallas–Fort Worth metroplex.
 The metropolitan area of Houston's Christian community is dominated by Protestantism and Roman Catholicism.

-In 2020, the Association of Religion Data Archives determined the Catholic Church numbered some 1,299,901 individuals for the metropolitan area; the second-largest single Christian denomination (Southern Baptists) numbered 800,688; following, non-denominational Protestant churches represented the third-largest Christian cohort at 666,548.
+In 2020, the Association of Religion Data Archives determined that the Catholic Church numbered some 1,299,901 individuals for the metropolitan area; the second-largest single Christian denomination (Southern Baptists) numbered 800,688; following, non-denominational Protestant churches represented the third-largest Christian cohort at 666,548.
 Altogether, however, Baptists of the Southern Baptist Convention, the American Baptist Association, American Baptist Churches USA, Full Gospel Baptist Church Fellowship, National Baptist Convention USA and National Baptist Convention of America, and the National Missionary Baptist Convention numbered 926,554.
 Non-denominational Protestants, the Disciples of Christ, Christian Churches and Churches of Christ, and the Churches of Christ numbered 723,603 altogether according to this study.